wso2/docs-is/en/docs/deploy/security/encrypting-passwords-with-cipher-tool.md

 !!! tip "Before you begin"
     - If you are using Windows, you need to have **Ant** (<http://ant.apache.org/>) installed before using the Cipher Tool.
-    - If required, you can enable [single key encryption](../../../deploy/security/using-symmetric-encryption) instead of (the default) asymmetric encryption.

 ---